saxix/django-concurrency/docs/faq.rst

 I use Django-Rest-Framework and |concurrency| seems do not work
 ---------------------------------------------------------------
-Use :setting:`CONCURRENCY_IGNORE_DEFAULT` accordingly or be sure that serializer does not set `0` as default value
+Use :setting:`CONCURRENCY_IGNORE_DEFAULT` accordingly or be sure that serializer does not set `0` as initial value